ionos-cloud/ionosctl/docs/subcommands/Managed-Kubernetes/nodepool/create.md

       --dhcp                         Indicates if the Kubernetes Node Pool LANs will reserve an IP using DHCP.
 E.g.: --dhcp=true, --dhcp=false (default true)
   -f, --force                        Force command to execute without user input -h, --help                         Print usage
+      --json-properties string       Path to a JSON file containing the desired properties.
+If the 'properties' key exists, its key-value pairs will be promoted to the root of the JSON.
+      --json-properties-example      If set, prints a complete JSON which could be used for --json-properties and exits.
+Hint: Pipe me to a .json file
       --k8s-version string           The K8s version for the NodePool.
 If not set, the default one will be used -L, --labels stringToString        Labels to set on a NodePool.
 It will overwrite the existing labels, if there are any.
 Use the following format: --labels KEY=VALUE,KEY=VALUE (default [])
       --lan-ids ints                 Collection of LAN Ids of existing LANs to be attached to worker Nodes